heimdall-syno/VS-Transmission/README.md

 5. Setup VS-SynoIndex as described in the corresponding README (Clone & Triggered Task).

+6. Configure VS-Transmission by editing the config.txt as described in the corresponding description.

-6. _Optional: Setup VS-Handbrake as described in the corresponding README._
+7. _Optional: Setup VS-Handbrake as described in the corresponding README._

-7. _Optional: Setup VS-Notification as described in the corresponding README._
+8. _Optional: Setup VS-Notification as described in the corresponding README._

 ## Container configuration